VovKer-gl/Coords-Highlighter/README.md

 # Coordinate Highlighter

-A Chrome browser extension that highlights events with duplicate coordinates in Sportlogiq's EventorApp.
+A Chrome browser extension that highlights events with duplicate coordinates in EventorApp.

 ## Overview